MichShep/pix2gba/README.md

 A palette is a lookup table of colors.
 In the GBA:

-- Colors are stored in 15-bit RGB format (rgb5)
+- Colors are stored in 15-bit RGB format (5 bits per channel)
 - A tile references its color by index into the palette
 - `pix2gba` can auto-generate a palette from the image or use a provided one
-- Index 0 is usually reserved for transparency and is forced to magenta (0x5D53)
+- Index 0 is reserved for transparency and is forced to magenta (0x5D53) if not specified by `--transparent`

 ### Tiles